sh2002vk/infancy/README.md

 # infancy
 Building a Neural Network from scratch.
-My main goal is to reduce the degree of "black-box" understandings with NNs
+My main goal is to reduce the degree of "black-box" understanding with NNs

-NOTE: Still need to add testing and seperating the training and testing dataset
+NOTE: Still need to add testing for accuracy

 To run:
 1. Clone the repo